 But, if I had to pick one.
 I would love the opportunity to meet our families’ great grandparents and their parents and to thank them for the choices they made.
 For the back-breaking work, they accomplished and for raising hard-working, resilient children and grandchildren.
-I’d like to reassure them that they did well and left behind a family who shares their values.
-A family who after 5 generations still care for the land and for growing things.
+I’d like to reassure them that they did well and left behind a family that shares their values.
+A family who after 5 generations still cares for the land and for growing things.

 They have given me so much to be thankful for and just once I would like to be able to let them know.”

-“Running through the airport, afraid of missing my flight, I rounded a corner, caught my foot on the corner of my bag and made a huge, loud tumble to the floor.
+“Running through the airport, afraid of missing my flight, I rounded a corner, caught my foot on the corner of my bag, and made a huge, loud tumble to the floor.
 My belongings were scattered everywhere.

 I wanted to hide.

 When I looked up, there was this complete stranger, with a great big smile holding her hand out to me.
 She pulled me up and helped me gather the things that were all across the floor.
-She asked if I was ok, shot me another smile and then continued on her way.
+She asked if I was ok, shot me another smile, and then continued on her way.

 It was a simple thing that only took a few seconds.
 But with that small gesture, she showed great kindness.
 This woman could have looked the other way, ignoring my mess on the floor and the humiliation I was feeling.
 But she chose to stop and help.

 Whether it is a smile on an elevator, holding a door, buying a coffee for the next person in line, or helping someone who has fallen, sincere kindness expressed by others stays with us.
 It not only feels good at the time, but it’s effect lingers.